ambielecki/dwa15-fall2018/servers-and-git/permission-denied-public-key.md

 2. You created a new Droplet and *then* you added a new SSH key your DigitalOcean settings.
 Keys you save in settings are only added to *new* droplets.
 3. There was some mistake in the copying/pasting of keys.

-If you've just created the Droplet, the quickest way to resolve this problem is just to destroy the droplet and create a new one.
+If you've just created the Droplet, the quickest way to resolve this problem is to start over: destroy the Droplet and create a new one.
+Before you do this, make sure you have the SSH key saved in your DigitalOcean settings, and make sure that key is chosen when you create the new Droplet.

 If you've had the Droplet for a while, you obviously don't want to start over, so you'll need to run through the following instructions.